Mission Statement & History

 About Us

 With around 30,000 members from science, business and the liberal professions, the GDCh represents a large, professionally and socially relevant community.
-Our 150-year history, our global network and our high scientific and social standards form the basis for our creative work in the interests of a sustainable, livable world.
+Our more than 150-year history, our global network and our high scientific and social standards form the basis for our creative work in the interest of a sustainable, livable world.

-Chemistry needs reputation and promotion.
-Their use and their general significance for our modern life and sustainable development are particularly underestimated by the general public.
-Our ambition is to change this - by giving chemistry the recognition it deserves and giving it room to develop.
+Chemistry needs respect and support.
+Its benefits and general importance for our modern life and sustainable development are greatly underestimated by the public.
+Our ambition is to change this - by giving chemistry the recognition it deserves and giving it space to develop.

 • we promote scientific work, research and teaching while maintaining the highest standards of quality and integrity as well as the exchange and dissemination of scientific knowledge,